payneteasy/php-library-payneteasy-api/doc/en/library-internals/01-payment-processor.md

 * **HANDLER_SHOW_HTML** - handler to output HTML code received from PaynetEasy.
 Called when user 3D Authorization is required.
 Must output HTML code from PaynetEasy response to client's browser.
 Accepts the following parameters:
     * PaynetEasy response
     * Payment transaction
 * **HANDLER_REDIRECT** - handler to redirect a client to PaynetEasy payment form.
-Called after executing [sale-form, preauth-form или transfer-form](../payment-scenarios/05-payment-form-integration.md).
+Called after executing [sale-form, preauth-form or transfer-form](../payment-scenarios/05-payment-form-integration.md).
 Must redirect a user to URL from PaynetEasy response.
 Accepts the following parameters:
     * PaynetEasy response
     * Payment transaction
 * **HANDLER_FINISH_PROCESSING** - handler to proceed payment transaction processing after it has been processed by the library.
 Called if there is no need of further transaction processing.
 Accepts the following parameters: